 - other negative personal or professional consequences

 A sex addict is typically someone who has a compulsive need to perform sexual acts and appears to have no control over these impulses.
-His or her sexual appetite cannot be quenched and nothing can stand in the way of their trying to fulfill this need.
+Their sexual appetite cannot be quenched and nothing can stand in the way of their trying to fulfill this need.
 Even the love one has for a spouse can be put on the line when there is a sex addiction.
 Like other addictions, it is a disease and can change a person in many ways.

-Unlike some other addictions, treatment for sex addiction cannot require the addict to give up sex for the rest of his or her life.
+Unlike other addictions, treatment for sex addiction cannot require the addict to give up sex for the rest of his or her life.
 This is unrealistic.
 Sex is a normal and healthy human function.
-But a sex addict must learn the difference between healthy and non-healthy sexual behavior.
+But a sex addict must learn the difference between healthy and unhealthy sexual behavior.
 This process can often take months or years.
 Treatment for sex addiction usually includes one or more of the following methods:

 There are many different inpatient treatment centers that offer sex addiction recovery programs.
-Often, sex addicts must be removed from their normal daily lives for at least 30 days or longer to help them regain control of their impulses and start healing.
+Often, sex addicts must be removed from their normal daily lives for at least 30 days to help them regain control of their impulses and start healing.
 These types of programs typically include in-depth individual and group therapy sessions.